 In June 2000, Intevac dismissed Ernst & Young LLP as the Company's independent accountants and engaged Grant Thornton LLP as its new independent accountant.
-The Audit Committee of Intevac's Board of Directors participated in and approved the decision to change independent accountants on June 5, 2000.
+The Audit Committee of Intevac's Board of Directors participated in and approved the decision to change independent accountants June 5, 2000.

-The reports of Ernst & Young LLP on the financial statements of the Company for the fiscal years ended December 31, 1999 and December 31, 1998 contained no adverse opinion or disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
-Intevac had no disagreements with Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Ernst & Young LLP, would have caused Ernst & Young LLP to make reference thereto in their report on the financial statements for the fiscal years ended December 31, 1999 and December 31, 1998.
+The reports of Ernst & Young LLP on the financial statements of the Company for the fiscal year ended December 31, 1999 contained no adverse opinion or disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+Intevac had no disagreements with Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Ernst & Young LLP, would have caused

+Ernst & Young LLP to make reference thereto in their report on the financial statements for the fiscal year ended December 31, 1999.

-During the fiscal years ended December 31, 1999 and December 31, 1998, and the subsequent interim period ended June 7, 2000, there were no reportable events as that term is defined in Item 304(a)(1)(v) of Regulation S-K.
+During the fiscal year ended December 31, 1999, and the subsequent interim period ended June 7, 2000, there were no reportable events as that term is defined in Item 304(a)(1)(v) of Regulation S-K.